thedamon/opendatabetes/README.md

 OpenDataBetes
 =============

-###Open Databetes is an all-inclusive data-format to store diabetes treatment information.
+##an all-inclusive data-format to store diabetes treatment information.

 We are currently at version 0.000, so there's not much to download, but there's a lot of work to be done